 In fact, there should be so many low energy options that there’s no longer any need for resource-greedy appliances.

-First up in my energy efficient appliances series – the energy efficient fridge.
+First up in my energy efficient appliances series – energy efficient refrigeration.

-Are All Energy Star Rated Refrigerators Created Equal?
+Are All Energy Star Rated Appliances Created Equal?

 So you can do less research and more treehugging.